Sable-20/BytesBump/README.md

 # BytesBump Source Code
-> BytesBump is a bump bot developed by [BytesToBits](https://bytestobits.dev/discord), celebrating the release of [BytesToBits Advertising](https://bytestobits.dev/advertising)!
+> BytesBump is a bump bot developed by [BytesToBits](https://bytestobits.dev/discord)!
 You can host this bot on your own, and we have linked a tutorial below on how to do it!

 ## Installation
 - [Check out how to host your bot on Repl.it](https://github.com/Nemika-Haj/BytesBump/wiki/Installation---Repl.it)!